linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 1.9 THE DETERMINATION OF THE FORWARD EXCHANGE RATE

-Te forward exchange market is where buyers and sellers agree to exchange currencies at some speci!ed date

-in the future.
-For example, a UK trader who has to pay \$13,000 to his US supplier in one year’s time to buy
+Te forward exchange market is where buyers and sellers agree to exchange currencies at some speci!ed date in the future.
+For example, a UK trader who has to pay \ $ 13,000 to his US supplier in one year’s time to buy

-\$13,000 dollars for delivery at the one-year forward exchange rate of \$1.30/£1.
-Te question that naturally

-arises is, why should anyone wish to agree today to exchange currencies at some speci!ed time in the future?
-To

-answer this question we need to look at the various participants in the forward exchange market.
-Traditionally,

-economic agents involved in the forward exchange market are divided into three groups, distinguished by

-their motives for participation in the foreign exchange market.
+\ $ 13,000 dollars for delivery at the one-year forward exchange rate of \ $ 1.30/£1.
+Te question that naturally arises is, why should anyone wish to agree today to exchange currencies at some speci!ed time in the future?
+To answer this question we need to look at the various participants in the forward exchange market.
+Traditionally, economic agents involved in the forward exchange market are divided into three groups, distinguished by their motives for participation in the foreign exchange market.

 _Hedgers_

 **Hedgers** are agents (usually !rms) that enter the forward exchange market to protect themselves against exchange rate fluctuations which entail exchange rate risk.
 By 'exchange risk' we mean the risk of loss due to adverse exchange rate movements.
-To illustrate why a !rm may engage in a forward exchange rate transaction, consider the example of a UK importer who is due to pay for goods from the USA to the value of \$13,000 in
+To illustrate why a !rm may engage in a forward exchange rate transaction, consider the example of a UK importer who is due to pay for goods from the USA to the value of \ $ 13,000 in

 - ne year's time.
-Let us suppose that the spot exchange rate is \$1.35/£1 while the one-year forward exchange rate is \$1.30/£1.
+Let us suppose that the spot exchange rate is \ $ 1.35/£1 while the one-year forward exchange rate is \ $ 1.30/£1.
 By buying dollars forward at this rate the trader can be sure that he only has to pay £10,000.
-If he does not buy forward today, he runs the risk that in one year's time the spot exchange rate may be worse than \$1.30/£1, such as \$1.20/£1, which would mean him having to pay £10,833 (\$13,000/1.20).
-Of course, the spot exchange rate in one year’s time may be more favourable than \$1.30/£1, such as \$1.50/£1, in which case he would only have had to pay £8,667 (\$13,000/1.5), which would _ex post_ have been better than engaging in a forward exchange contract.
+If he does not buy forward today, he runs the risk that in one year's time the spot exchange rate may be worse than \ $ 1.30/£1, such as \ $ 1.20/£1, which would mean him having to pay £10,833 (\ $ 13,000/1.20).
+Of course, the spot exchange rate in one year’s time may be more favourable than \ $ 1.30/£1, such as \ $ 1.50/£1, in which case he would only have had to pay £8,667 (\ $ 13,000/1.5), which would _ex post_ have been better than engaging in a forward exchange contract.
 However, by engaging in a forward exchange contract the trader can be sure of the amount of sterling he will have to pay for the imports, and as such he can protect himself against the risk entailed by exchange rate fluctuations.

-It may be asked why the importer does not immediately buy US\$13,000 spot at \$1.35/£1 for £9,630 and

-hold the dollars for one year.
-One reason is that he may not at present have the necessary funds for such a

-spot purchase and is reluctant to borrow the money, knowing that he will have the funds in one year's time

-because of money from sales of goods.
-By engaging in a forward contract he can be sure of getting the dollars

-he requires at a known exchange rate, even if he does not yet have the necessary sterling.
-Another reason is

-that such an argument ignores the interest rate di$erential: the pound is at a forward discount because the
+It may be asked why the importer does not immediately buy US\ $ 13,000 spot at \ $ 1.35/£1 for £9,630 and hold the dollars for one year.
+One reason is that he may not at present have the necessary funds for such a spot purchase and is reluctant to borrow the money, knowing that he will have the funds in one year's time because of money from sales of goods.
+By engaging in a forward contract he can be sure of getting the dollars he requires at a known exchange rate, even if he does not yet have the necessary sterling.
+Another reason is that such an argument ignores the interest rate di $ erential: the pound is at a forward discount because the

-UK interest rate is greater than the US interest rate, as will be seen when looking at the covered interest rate
+UK interest rate is greater than the US interest rate, as will be seen when looking at the covered interest rate parity condition.

-parity condition.

-In e$ect, hedgers avoid exchange risk by matching their assets and liabilities in the foreign currency.
-In

-the above example, the UK importer buys \$13,000 forward (his asset) and will have to pay \$13,000 for the

-imported goods (his liability).
+In e $ ect, hedgers avoid exchange risk by matching their assets and liabilities in the foreign currency.
+In the above example, the UK importer buys \ $ 13,000 forward (his asset) and will have to pay \ $ 13,000 for the imported goods (his liability).

 _Arbitrageurs_

-**Arbitrageurs** are agents (usually banks) that aim to make a riskless pro!t out of discrepancies between interest rate di$erentials and what is known as the forward discount or forward premium.
+**Arbitrageurs** are agents (usually banks) that aim to make a riskless pro!t out of discrepancies between interest rate di $ erentials and what is known as the forward discount or forward premium.
 A currency is said to be at a forward premium if the forward exchange rate quotation for that currency represents an appreciation for that currency compared to the spot quotation; whereas a currency is said to be at a forward discount if the forward exchange rate quotation for that currency represents a depreciation for that currency

 32

-The Foreign Exchange Market

-compared to the spot quotation.
-Te forward discount or premium is usually expressed as a percentage of the

-spot exchange rate; that is:
+The Foreign Exchange Market compared to the spot quotation.
+Te forward discount or premium is usually expressed as a percentage of the spot exchange rate; that is:

 _F_                         - _S_

 Forward discount / premium                -                - 100

-_S_

-where _F_ is the forward exchange rate quotation and _S_ is the spot exchange rate quotation.
+_S_ where _F_ is the forward exchange rate quotation and _S_ is the spot exchange rate quotation.

-Te presence of arbitrageurs ensures that what is known as the **covered interest parity** (CIP) condition holds

-continually – this is the formula used by banks to calculate their forward exchange quotation and is given by:
+Te presence of arbitrageurs ensures that what is known as the **covered interest parity** (CIP) condition holds continually – this is the formula used by banks to calculate their forward exchange quotation and is given by:

 ( _r*_   - _r_ )